manoj-surabathulla/netflix-gpt/README.md

 - "why api calls will render twice because of React.StrictMode only in local will render twice."
 - created custom hook.
 - \*className: "aspect-video" is used to set the video ratio
-- for background video we need to take iFrame and to autoplay u need to provide after the key "?autoplay=1&mute=1" then it will work
+- For background video we need to take iFrame and to autoplay u need to provide after the key "?autoplay=1&mute=1" then it will work

 # Features